rackersteve/rackspace-how-to/content/cloud-servers/add-a-disk-to-a-cluster-shared-volume-on-a-windows-failover-cluster.md

 created_by: Travis Gentry
 last_modified_date: '2020-07-24'
 last_modified_by: Stephanie Fillmon
-product: Cloud Product
+product: Cloud Servers
-product_url: cloud-product
+product_url: cloud-servers
 ---

 This article describes how to add a disk to a cluster shared volume on a Windows&reg; failover cluster.